-- (a) Requirements.
+- Requirements.
 An individual who is commissioned as a company police officer must take the oath of office required of a law enforcement officer before the individual assumes the duties of a company police officer.
-The person in each company police agency who is responsible for the agency's company police officers must be commissioned as a company police officer. - (b) Categories.
-The following three two distinct classifications of company police officers are established: - (1) Campus Police Officers Those company police officers who are employed by any college or university that is a constituent institution of The University of North Carolina or any private college or university that is licensed or exempted from licensure as prescribed by G.S.
-116-15. - (2) Railroad Police Officers Those company police officers who are employed by a certified rail carrier and commissioned as company police officers under this Chapter. - (3) Special Police Officers All company police officers not designated as a campus police officer or railroad police officer. - (c) All Company Police.
-Company police officers, while in the performance of their duties of employment, have the same powers as municipal and county police officers to make arrests for both felonies and misdemeanors and to charge for infractions on any of the following: - (1) Real property owned by or in the possession and control of their employer. - (2) Real property owned by or in the possession and control of a person who has contracted with the employer to provide on-site company police security personnel services for the property. - (3) Any other real property while in continuous and immediate pursuit of a person for an offense committed upon property described in subdivisions (1) or (2) of this subsection.
+The person in each company police agency who is responsible for the agency's company police officers must be commissioned as a company police officer. - Categories.
+The following three distinct classifications of company police (b) officers are established: - (1) Campus Police Officers - Only Those those company police officers who are employed by any college or university that is a constituent institution of The University of North Carolina or any private college or university that is licensed or exempted from licensure as prescribed by G.S.
+116-15, and who are employed by a campus police agency that was licensed pursuant to this Chapter prior to the enactment of Chapter 74G of the General Statutes. - Railroad Police Officers Those company police officers who are (2) employed by a certified rail carrier and commissioned as company police officers under this Chapter. - (3) Special Police Officers - All company police officers not designated as a campus police officer or railroad police officer. - All Company Police.
+Company police officers, while in the performance of their duties of employment, have the same powers as municipal and county police officers to make arrests for both felonies and misdemeanors and to charge for infractions on any of the following: - Real property owned by or in the possession and control of their (1) employer.

+- (2) Real property owned by or in the possession and control of a person who has contracted with the employer to provide on-site company police security personnel services for the property. - (3) Any other real property while in continuous and immediate pursuit of a person for an offense committed upon property described in subdivisions (1) or (2) of this subsection.